fwextensions/quick-score/README.md

             "url": [[0, 5]]
         }
     },
-    ...
+    // ...
+]
 ```

-Each item in the results array has a few more properties when matching against objects:
+When matching against objects, each item in the results array is an [ObjectResult](https://fwextensions.github.io/quick-score/global.html#ObjectResult), with a few additional properties :

 * `item`: the object that was scored
 * `score`: the highest score from among the individual key scores